So you’ve decided you want to breastfeed. Yay! Breastfeeding can be such an amazing bonding time for mother and baby.

 Breastfeeding can be a long and painful journey.
 But, it can also be a beautiful bonding experience.

-My first six weeks breastfeeding were full of ups and downs.
-If I’m being honest it was mostly downs.
+My first six weeks of breastfeeding were full of ups and downs.
+If I’m being honest it was mostly downed.

 My son had an undiagnosed tongue tie which led to extremely painful latching problems and then caused extremely painful breastfeeding attempts.
 My exclusive breastfeeding journey ended up turning into an exclusive pumping journey.
 That part of my journey lasted for several months which was a lot of work.